Guildford Circular via Albury Park Walk

 10. Little London to Sherbourne Pond (2½ km)

 • Turn left out of the pub and immediately fork left onto a track leading to Park Road.
-Cross over and take the left-most footpath opposite through Albury Park to the old Saxon Church.
+Cross over and take the left-hand footpath opposite through Albury Park to the old Saxon Church.
 Leave the estate on a driveway heading west and turn right onto New Road.
 Keep right at a junction to continue along the A248, passing the Catholic Apostolic Church and coming to a T-junction with the A25.
-Turn left briefly to go alongside the dual carriageway, then cross over and take a track up to Sherbourne Pond.
+Turn left to go alongside the dual carriageway, then cross over and take a track up to Sherbourne Pond.

 Throughout this stretch there are plenty of “Private” signs to prevent you straying off course.

-5. After visiting the church, head W across the parkland from the churchyard gate to come to another driveway at a bend.
+4. After visiting the church, head W across the parkland from the churchyard gate to come to another driveway at a bend.
 Continue in the same direction along this drive, which merges with the one you crossed after leaving the wood.
+At the end of the estate go through a side gate and turn right onto New Road, passing another lodge.

-7. In 250m you pass a tree-lined driveway on the right leading to the neo-gothic Catholic Apostolic Church? (not open to the public).
-Continue alongside the road to its T-junction with the A25.
+5. Keep right at the road junction with the A248, soon crossing the River Tillingbourne?.
+In 250m you pass a tree-lined driveway on the right leading to the neo-gothic Catholic Apostolic Church? (not open to the public).
+Continue along the pavement to the T-junction with the A25.

 • At the pond a track off to the right leads to some rural outlets including Silent Pool Gin and Norbury Park Farm Cheese.
 If you visit the distillery you might be able to use a side exit from its shop to go down to Silent Pool; otherwise you will have to return to this junction to resume the walk.